Q: What's the difference between a DeCal, a 98/198 special studies, or a student-initiated class?

 Q: What's the deadline for all the paperwork?

 A: The language on the Course Proposal form states that the form should be filed with the Academic Senate no later than "one month before the end of instruction in the preceding semester (or summer)."
 Because the course proposal form must first go through the sponsoring department's approval process, check with your sponsoring department to see what their internal deadline will be.
 You can refer to our list of departmental contacts if you do not know who to reach out to in your department.

 No matter what your department's deadline, for many reasons it's best to get started early in the semester before your class would run.

-Q: Do I have to attend any training or orientation sessions to be able to do my class?
+Q: Do I have to attend any training to be able to facilitate my course?

 Q: What's the difference between a 98/198 and a 97/197?